 The Initiative were portrayed as staggeringly stupid and incompetent, simply because the whole nature of the show required it.

 And then Angel picks it up a few episodes later when he's trying to awaken Acathla.
 He has to torture Giles for hours to find out that he has to use his own blood for the ritual, even though the Latin part contains the phrase Sanguia Meam.
 Roughly translated, it means my blood.
 And Angel definitely understands Latin.

-Also in "This Year's Girl"; after Faith has woken up from her coma, Giles and Xander are out searching for her, and try to enlist Spike's help — only for him to remind them that he hates them all, and despite his ongoing Spikeification would be more than willing to sick a rogue psycho Slayer on them.
+Also in "This Year's Girl"; after Faith has woken up from her coma, Giles and Xander are out searching for her, and try to enlist Spike's help — only for him to remind them that he hates them all, and despite his ongoing Badass Decay would be more than willing to sick a rogue psycho Slayer on them.
 Promptly lampshaded:

 Xander: We're dumb.

 In "Gone", Buffy is made invisible, and goes to have kinky sex with Spike.
 Xander walks in and unquestioningly accepts that Spike was doing push-ups, despite that Buffy still makes audible noises throughout the whole scene, and Xander already knows about the invisibility.